Calm Is Not Slow. Calm Is Precise.

 before you step on them.

-This is one reason why stability often has to come before growth.
+This is why stability often has to come first:

-From the outside, calm work can look slow.
+From the outside, calm work can look inefficient.

 Calm is not passive.